 But there are some sectors where background checking of one sort or another is almost guaranteed.

 Education roles should always be the subject of a DBS check and any ancillary positions where the person may not be directly teaching but would have access to students such as catering and janitorial positions.
+Roles that are engaged with regulated activity require enhanced DBS checks.

 Similarly medical, social work and care sectors almost need to find a reason not to carry out a DBS check.